MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

    }
    ```

-1. Using the new parameter persisted values, create a storage account.
+1. Using the new parameter persistence values, create a storage account.

    ```azurecli
    # Create a storage account